-- Enter relays according to equipment installation (I/O list of technician) using up/down arrow keys. - 3.
-If required, click and set the parameters. - O If you have installed Current Sense relays, Platinum Touch/One Controller defines them automatically.
+- Enter relays according to equipment installation (I/O technician list) using up/down arrow keys. - 3.
+If required, click and set the parameters. - o If you have installed Current Sense relays, Platinum Touch/One defines them automatically.
 Current sense relays transmit to the user's PC the amount of the current being passed to the relay and send alarms when the current is too low or too high.
 In addition, you can view the daily electricity consumption in History.
 Refer to Current Sense Relay Calibration for calibration instructions.